What do Health Information Management professionals do?

 - Updating patients’ records

-- Electronically recording data for collection, storage, analysis, retrieval, and reporting
+- Electronically record data for collection, storage, analysis, retrieval and reporting

 - Organizing and maintaining data for clinical databases and registries

 - Assisting doctors and nurses with administrative tasks